Use websites from reliable sources to supplement information you get from books, electronic texts, and journal articles.

-When using Web sites, you need to be careful about quality and source, something that isn't usually a problem when you are using respected medical textbooks or journal articles you find through PubMed.
-Ask these questions to help you determine whether a Web site is worth using for your paper:
+When you use websites, you need to be careful about quality and source, something that isn't usually a problem when you are using respected medical textbooks or journal articles you find through PubMed.
+Ask these questions to help you determine whether a website is worth using for your paper:

 If you do a Google search about your topic and some results come back from Google Books, you'll find that you often aren't able to read all of the pages of the book online.
 Get the title of the book and look it up in our Library Catalog to see if we own it and if you can get it from the MSU Libraries instead.